 Fontanella is the highest mountain village within the valley, situated on a sun-kissed balcony of the Grosses Walsertal.
 The small but charming settlement close to the Faschinajoch ridge at 1485 m above sea level, offers superb winter and summer holidays in a family-like atmosphere.
 Indulge in the awe-inspiring panoramic views of the Lechquellen mountain massif and Rote Wand summit.
 Fontanella and the adjacent hamlet of Faschina belong to the political district of Bludenz.

-Summer in Fontanella-Faschina
+Winter in Fontanella-Faschina